Teenage Boost

 • DHA 362 mg

-• Serving Size: 1 Smart Chew
+• Serving Size: 1 Concordix Supplement

-• Flavor: Citrus & Strawberry
+• Flavor: Citrus & Strawberry (other flavors available)

 • Color: Orange